 Polaroid made film for 8×10 backs, and had specific development tools that went with it.

-Luckily for those who invested in that equipment, Polaroid Originals makes film for 8×10 cameras, and it’s awesome.
+Luckily for those who invested in that equipment, Polaroid makes film for 8×10 cameras, and it’s awesome.
 It’s a rare format, so it is often out of stock for months at a time.

 You generally won’t find any large format Polaroid cameras lying around.
 Large format simply used specific backs that attached to existing large format cameras.
 If you do somehow happen upon a Polaroid large format back or developer, there are people who are actively looking for them.
 These are exceedingly rare, however, compared to all other Polaroid formats.